psacre/info0948-introduction-to-intelligent-robotics/README.md

 # INFO0948 - Introduction to intelligent robotics

 Welcome to the GitHub repository for the course "INFO0948-1 - Introduction to Intelligent Robotics"!
 This repository serves as a central hub for resources and information related to the project of the course.
-We encourage collaboration and open communication, so don't hesitate to raise issues and contribute to discussions on the [Edstem forum](https://edstem.org/) dedicated to this course.
+We encourage collaboration and open communication, so don't hesitate to raise issues and contribute to discussions on the [Ed Discussion](https://edstem.org/) dedicated to this course.

 ### Project